-- 6.20 Communities or businesses may seek to support the implementation of coastal risk management measures along a stretch of coast in order to increase the resilience of properties or assets that are facing or are going to face the impacts of coastal change.
+- 6.17 Communities or businesses may seek to support the implementation of coastal risk management measures along a stretch of coast in order to increase the resilience of properties or assets that are facing or are going to face the impacts of coastal change.
 In some circumstances to assist with funding these coastal risk management structures, it may be possible to generate funding through enabling development.
 For example, a residential development outside of the erosion risk zone may be able to generate funds to contribute towards temporary defences in that community.
-Each circumstance and location will be different and as such early engagement with the planning team and Coastal Partnership East would be required. - 6.21 Any such measures/proposals would need to be in line with the relevant Shoreline Management Plan policy for that particular location, alongside relevant Local Plan policy considerations. - 6.22 The public benefit of using enabling risk management measures, including structures to increase resilience of properties will be similar to those set out above. - 6.23 Any such proposals would need to go through the usual planning process and consider and address such issues as impact on protected sites and any potential to make flooding and erosion worse elsewhere along the coast.
+Each circumstance and location will be different and as such early engagement with the planning team and Coastal Partnership East would be required. - 6.18 The public benefit of using enabling risk management measures, including structures to increase resilience of properties will be similar to those set out above.